 - Settle out of court if at all possible.

 You may be forced to go to mediation before court.
 This is an excellent opportunity to curb costs and prevent a very lengthy, expensive war.
+It’s one of the best tips for divorce we can offer.
 Prior to mediation, know what you really want to keep, what you are willing to give up and then be prepared to spend the day giving and taking.
 In mediation, the divorcing parties have 100% control over how things will be settled, assuming they can come to an agreement.
 If your case goes beyond initial mediation, the costs could skyrocket.
 Do not let your pride and emotions hurt you financially by holding out on one or two issues that may seem paramount at the time.
 Consider this – can what I want to keep be replaced with a new version of the item with the money I’ll save by ending this now?

 - Taking a one time, penalty free 401k distribution during divorce.